sergiokapone/Scripts/yt-dl/README.md

 ### Context Menu Options

 - **Download Video**
-  Right-click on a folder in File Explorer, and select **"Скачать видео по ссылке из буфера"**.
+  Right-click on a folder in File Explorer, and select **"Download video by link from buffer"**.
   This will download the video corresponding to the URL currently in your clipboard to the selected folder.

 - **Download Audio**
-  Right-click on a folder in File Explorer, and select **"Скачать аудио по ссылке из буфера"**.
+  Right-click on a folder in File Explorer, and select **"Download audio from a link from the buffer"**.
   This will download and convert the audio to `.mp3`, saving it in the selected folder.

 ### Running Scripts Directly